zhou-1/Community-for-students-have-same-interests-in-courses/README.md

 Get recommanded courses based on your own choices and our algorithm, communicate and make friends in our accademic web community.
 Deploy a django app through azure/AWS. (future)

+If you are interested in our project, you can aslo check [our video demo here.](https://github.com/zhou-1/Community-for-students-have-same-interests-in-courses/blob/master/img/A2_10_Zhou_CourseFrontDemo.mp4)

 ## Final Set up for the project
 ### Needed files and programs
 All files needed in [FinalFiles folder](https://github.com/zhou-1/Community-for-students-have-same-interests-in-courses/tree/master/FinalFiles)